Will Benson Player Props: Reds vs. Dodgers

-Will Benson -- with a slugging percentage of .679 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds against the Los Angeles Dodgers, with Bobby Miller on the hill, on July 28 at 10:10 PM ET.
+The Cincinnati Reds, including Will Benson and his .655 slugging percentage over his past 10 games, battle starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Brewers.
+In his most recent game he had a hitless performance (0-for-2) against the Dodgers.

 Will Benson Game Info & Props vs. the Dodgers